Thank you for reading our post, please rate this article at the end.

 Unless, of course, you have insurance.

-If you’ve damaged property, your insurance will pay for its repair.
+If you’ve damaged property, your insurance will pay to repair it.

 If you’ve damaged another vehicle, your insurance will cover it.